dineshswamy/dineshswamy.github.io/_posts/2014-01-08-towermapify-making.md

 My boss and co-founder of komparify.com Jigar doshi , formulated this approach.He knew of this approach thourgh his experience at Amazon.com .

-Whenever  a query for the bouding box(Lets call it **box_original**) to get lat/lng for the markers is made , we have to add a delta value to that bounding box(Lets call it **box_modified**) .
+Whenever  a query for the bouding box(Lets call it **box original** )  to get lat/lng for the markers is made , we have to add a delta value to that bounding box(Lets call it **box modified** ) .
 So the results from server includes results of a bigger bounding box.

-	> **box_original** < **box_modified
+> **box original** < **box modified**

 ![My helpful screenshot](/public/images/overquery_map.png)

-When the user pans within the box_modified , no need for querying since we already have the results fetched during the previous query.
-Only when the user pans outside the **box_modified** we need to query again , which again follows the same procedure as above .
+When the user pans within the **box modified** , no need for querying since we already have the results fetched during the previous query.
+Only when the user pans outside the **box modified** we need to query again , which again follows the same procedure as above .

-So,now when the user pan around the map ,the panning will be smooth .
+So,now when the user pan around the map ,the panning will be smooth and thats how **Problem(b)** was solved

+###Performance Boost

+We were very close to put this into production and then we started looking under the hood.
+The latency was not really high but notable .

+The reason behind this is the data-exchange format we had , it was **KML(Keyhole markup language)** . we used this because there was a pretty KML parser( :P )  available so it is was easy for us to handle data.

+we switched from KML to JSON , and this gave us a solid decrease in the latency.Of course , few big parts of the app has to be rewritten and i did that too.
+I wrote the **full stack(client+server)** so it was not hard for me.

+###Finally we shipped
+The app exists in **rails-cells** integration inside komparify.com .
+Also , i have a version hosted here
+<a href="http://towermapify.herokuapp.com" target="_blank">Towermapify</a>
 -----